LaravelDaily/laravel-tips/DB_Models_and_Eloquent.md

 Tip given by [@PascalBaljet](https://twitter.com/pascalbaljet)

 ### The findOrFail method also accepts a list of ids

 The findOrFail method also accepts a list of ids.
-If any of these ids are not found, then it "fails".<br>
+If any of these ids are not found, then it "fails".

 Nice if you need to retrieve a specific set of models and don't want to have to check that the count you got was the count you expected

 ```php